 - refrigerating leftovers immediately

-- drinking only pasteurized milk products (avoid raw milk)
+- drinking only pasteurized milk products (avoiding raw milk)

 - not preparing food if you have diarrhea